ketpic/ketcindy/forWindows/ReadmeWinE.txt

                * Contents of work are copied into ketcindy(work).
                *  .ketcindy.conf will be generated in User's home.
                *  And ketincy.conf will be copied to work folder.
-                        Modify these files to change TeX, etc.
+               * Configuration filse are read in order of the following.
+                     (1) ketoutset.txt in Script folder
+                     (2) .ketcindy.conf in User's home
+                     (3) ketcindy.conf in the work folder.

       (3) Installing manually
                * Generate ketcindy folder somewhere.
                      (KeTeX) C:\kettex\texlive\texmf-dist\scripts\ketcindy
                * Copy